Jeff George (defensive back)

-Jeffrey L. George (born December 24, 1957) is a former American football defensive back who played two games for the Tampa Bay Buccaneers in the 1987 National Football League season.
-He played college football at Illinois State University.
+Jeffrey L. George (born December 24, 1957) is an American former professional football player who was a cornerback for two games with the Tampa Bay Buccaneers of the National Football League (NFL) in 1987.
+He played college football for the Illinois State Redbirds.
 He also played in the Canadian Football League (CFL) for the Montreal Concordes and Edmonton Eskimos, and the United States Football League (USFL) for the Tampa Bay Bandits and Orlando Renegades.
 He was selected to the 1983 USFL All-Star team.